Making Connections, Charlotte Area Transit System

 I did a lot of research for this truly site-specific project.
 I worked in many archives and also personal collections, and with over 50 different individuals or organizations.
 This included the Charlotte Mecklenburg Library, the UNC Charlotte Library Archives, the Levine Museum of the New South, the Second Ward High School Foundation, and the Elizabeth Neighborhood Association.

 I used a variety of maps in these windscreens, including historic Sanborn Fire Insurance Maps of the city at different points in time.
 The old maps make people stop and think about the area where they are standing at that very moment.
-For example, the McDowell Street windscreen is full of material about the long-gone African American neighborhood called “Brooklyn”, demolished during Urban Renewal.
+For example, the McDowell Street windscreen is full of material about the long-gone Black neighborhood called “Brooklyn”, demolished during Urban Renewal.
 The 1929 map, along with the text and photos, honors what used to be.

 Throughout my project there are lots of documents and manuscripts including handwritten letters, election returns, and musical notation.
 And every station has some kind of reference to Charlotte’s historic streetcars.